DefElement/DefElement/pages/adding-an-implementation.md

 {{snippet::defelement/implementations/simplefem.py::intro}}

-In order to add information about a finite element library to DefElement, we must implement three class methods and set the values of four variables in this class.
+In order to add information about a finite element library to DefElement, we must implement four class methods and set the values of four variables in this class.

 ### `format`